-Scheidel just finished a book on the connections between the fall of the Roman empire and the creation of the modern industrialized world, which will come out later this year, and the co-edited The Oxford World History of Empire (2 vols., with Peter Bang and Christopher Bayly).
-His next book project is a global history of monogamy from hominin evolution to the present.
-He is also planning an e-publication on the Roman monarchy in global comparative context and on questions of inequality and slavery, and is planning a very short history of monogamy and a survey of ancient demography.
-He launched an international research initiative for the comparative study of ancient Mediterranean and Chinese empires, co-founded the Princeton/Stanford Working Papers in Classics, created the interactive web site Orbis: The Stanford Geospatial Network Model of the Roman World, which has attracted about a million visitors and global media coverage, and is a co-editor of the monograph series Oxford Studies in Early Empires and a former editor of the journal Historia.
+Scheidel recently completed The Oxford World History of Empire (2 vols., co-edited with Peter Bang and Christopher Bayly).
+He is currently working on the Roman monarchy in global comparative context and on questions of inequality and slavery, and is planning a very short history of monogamy and a survey of ancient demography.
+He launched an international research initiative for the comparative study of ancient Mediterranean and Chinese empires, co-founded the Princeton/Stanford Working Papers in Classics, created the interactive web site Orbis: The Stanford Geospatial Network Model of the Roman World, which has attracted about a million visitors and global media coverage, and is an editor of the monograph series Oxford Studies in Early Empires and a former editor of the journal Historia.
 He was awarded a New Directions Fellowship of the Mellon Foundation and a Guggenheim fellowship, and is a Corresponding Member of the Austrian Academy of Sciences.